23 gifts for men they'll actually want this Christmas | CNN Underscored

 Solo Stove Yukon ($469.99, originally $599.99; solostove.com)

 If your hubby wants to spend more time in the backyard, this fire pit from Solo Stove is a must-have.
-Plus, it burns super clean so there’s nearly no smoke, and comes in multiple sizes to fit any backyard or adventure.
+Plus, it burns super clean, so there’s nearly no smoke, and comes in multiple sizes to fit any backyard or adventure.
 If you’re still on the fence, check out our full review.

 Carhartt Relaxed Fit Washed Duck Sherpa-Lined Utility Jacket (starting at $129.99; carhartt.com)